BekMart/pile_fansite/README.md

 ### - The Footer

-- The footer is featured at the bottom of each page and has the same layout on all devices, just with different sized spacing between the different elements, depending on the width of the screen, using flex.
+- The footer is featured at the bottom of each page and has the same layout on all devices, just with different sized spacing between the icon elements, depending on the width of the screen, using flex.
 This creates continuity and is easy for the user to use intuitively.
 - In the centre at the top is a copyright message, followed by the name of the author of the website; BekMart.
-- Underneath are links to PILE's five main social media or audio platforms which are all represented by their well-known logos; a much more attractive way of presenting the pages.
+- Underneath are links to PILE's five main social media or audio platforms which are all represented by their well-known logos; a much more attractive way of presenting the links.
 When clicked, a new browser will open and take the user to the intended website, leaving a tab open on this website so that the user can return easily.

 ![Screenshot of the footer.
 At the top in the centre it says Copyright 2024.
 Directly underneath it says the authors name; BekMart.
 Spread out evenly underneath this are the bands main social media links, which are represented by their well-known logos.
 (Facebook, Instagram, Twitter, Spotify, Apple Music)][footer-screen]

 ### - The Music Page

 - The Music page lists PILE's complete music catalogue.
-It is split into two sections; 'Albums' and 'Other Releases' and the contents is in order of their release date, with the most recent at the top.
+It is split into two sections; 'Albums' and 'Other Releases'.
+The contents is in order of their release date, with the most recent at the top.
-- Each item in the section has the cover artwork displayed, with the title in bold, the details of the record label who produced the audio, the release date and the tracklist.
-The artwork is displayed big and bold as the images are abstract and alluring, giving the page a pleasent feel, encouraging the user to continue browisng the website.
+- Each item in the sections has the cover artwork displayed, with the title in bold, the details of the record label who produced the audio, the release date and the tracklist.
+- The artwork is displayed big and bold as the images are abstract and alluring, giving the page a pleasent feel, encouraging the user to continue browisng the website.
-- A bold button labelled 'listen' is clearly situated underneath each of the records, linking the user to the band's Spotify page, to the specific album they have chosen to listen to.
+- A bold link labelled 'listen' is clearly situated underneath each of the records, directing the user to the band's Spotify page, to the specific album they have chosen to listen to.
 - After viewing this page, the user will know all of PILE's audio collection, and have access to their tracks directly via this page.
 - This page is responsive on all sized devices.
-    - On smaller screens, the details, track list and the Spotify link are underneath the record cover.
+    - On smaller screens, the details, track list and the Spotify link are underneath the record covers.
     - On larger screens the album information is adjascent to the cover, on the right hand side, using float.

 ![Screenshot of the music page.
 There is a heading at the top; 'Albums' which is decorated with lines above and underneath.
 The album cover is on the left hand side of the screen, taking up half of the page.
 The name of the album, the record label and date of release are detailed to the right hand side of the image in the center of the negative space.
 To the right of this space is the track list and underneath that is a large button to click which will take the user to a new screen to listen to the album on spotify][music-screen]